Do you qualify for probate?

-If probate is necessary but never established, beneficiaries will not receive their inheritance or assets.
+If probate is necessary but never established, the will can become invalid and beneficiaries will not receive their inheritance or assets.
 The assets of the deceased person will be held by the state and frozen as there are no legal beneficiaries of the assets.
-During this time no one will have the legal authority to access, transfer or sell the items.
+During this time no one will have the legal authority to access, transfer, or sell the items.

 Assets that could be frozen can include but are not limited to: